-This Local Service Plan has been developed in accordance with legal requirements as a description of services to be provided to component school districts by Southern Oregon ESD during the 2018-2019 school year.
+This Local Service Plan and accompanying Student Success Act Comprehensive Support Plan have been developed in accordance with legal requirements as a description of services to be provided to component school districts by Southern Oregon ESD during the 2022-23 school year.
 However, it is important to note that these services can only be provided if adequate funds are available.
 In the event of a funding change, services will be prioritized in close consultation with the superintendents of the districts served by Southern Oregon ESD.